What you need to know!

 This is effectively where San Francisco began in 1776 with the Mission San Francisco de Asis.
 Of course Original Americans already lived here, but the arrival of Spanish Colonialists ended the Ohlone People's largely peaceful and successful existence.
 Now it's a lively, fun neighborhood with a significant Latin American and artistic flavor.

-One of the most interesting things to see in the Mission District are the many street murals in the area, we take guests to some of the best on our Castro to the Mission tour.
+One of the most interesting things to see in the Mission District are the many street murals in the area, we take guests to some of the best places to view street art and some of the best spots for eat on our SF: Food + History + Art tout.

 7. DOWNTOWN SAN FRANCISCO

 Downtown San Francisco is cool, it's as simple as that.
 From its picturesque, historic neighborhoods, like Jackson Square, Chinatown and North Beach (Little Italy), to the cafes and restaurants of the Ferry Terminal and Fisherman's Wharf, to the gondolas of Salesforce Park, to the famed cable-cars rattling through the streets, downtown has something for everyone.
 You can easily - and definitely should if you have the time - spend two or three days exploring it.

 California redwood trees are amongst the largest living organisms on the planet and you can see them just across the Bay from San Francisco at the Muir Woods National Park, in Marin County, where they're watered by the Redwood Creek.
 Take the opportunity to cross the Golden Gate Bridge to visit these awesome, beautiful, California inhabitants, you'll be glad you did.

 Was seeing some art on your list of things to do in San Francisco?
 If not make a point of adding it, because SF MOMA has a great collection of modern art, including important pieces by Georgia O'Keefe, Henri Matisse and Frida Kahlo (amongst many others) and it's handily located, right in the heart of downtown.